DimaDBRK/AuthFS/README.md

 # Full Stack Developer Assignment
 ![Logo](other/Auth.jpg)

 This application aims to augment a basic authentication system with advanced features that allow users to create organizations and invite other registered users to join these organizations.
-It prioritizes user experience by providing clear feedback messages and efficient frontend routing through React-Router.

-By enhancing the authentication system with these features, the app aims to provide a secure and user-friendly environment for creating and managing organizations, fostering collaboration and efficient user interaction.

 The app's technology stack comprises:
 - Frontend: React and Material UI